vcflib/vcflib/README.md

                               compressed file which has been indexed with tabix.  any number of regions may be specified.

-Filter the specified vcf file using the set of filters.
+Filter the specified VCF file using the set of filters.
-Filters are specified in the form "<ID> <operator> <value>:
+Filters are specified in the form "<ID> <operator> <value>":
     -f "DP > 10"  # for info fields
     -g "GT = 1|1" # for genotype fields
     -f "CpG"      # for 'flag' fields

 Operators can be any of: =, !, <, >, |, &

 Any number of filters may be specified.
 They are combined via logical AND unless --or is specified on the command line.
-Obtain logical negation through the use of parentheses, e.g. "! ( DP = 10 )"
+Obtain logical negation through the use of parentheses, and negative numbers using 0-N:
+	-f "! ( DP = 10 )"   # depth not-equal 10
+	-f "GL = ( 0 - 1 )"  # genotype-ll equal -1

 For convenience, you can specify "QUAL" to refer to the quality of the site, even though it does not appear in the INFO fields.

 ### vcffixup